TKurr/Algeo01-23142/README.md

 -   Interpolation: Use polynomial interpolation or bicubic spline interpolation to estimate unknown values from known data points.

 -   Regression Analysis: Input data for regression analysis to determine relationships between variables or predict future outcomes.

+-   Image Resizer: Place your image in the Matrix/public folder.
+When prompted, enter the file name of the image (example: image.png).
+The resized image will be saved in the Matrix/test/output/images folder.

 ## Technologies Used